 Burnaby Village Heritage Christmas

-When: November 21, 2020 to January 1, 2021
+When: November 30, 2023 to January 1, 2024

 Canyon Lights at Capilano Suspension Bridge

 For Christmas, the ride takes on a holiday theme as guests assist two twinkle-eyed elves (Pinecone and Chestnut) on their reindeer search.
 The snowy pre-show segment gets everyone in the holiday mood, and be sure keep eyes peeled for the finale appearance of Santa’s sparkling North Pole workshop.

-Festival of Lights at Van Dusen Gardens
+Festival of Lights at VanDusen Gardens

 Grouse Mountain’s Peak of Christmas

 Reserve a spot and ride the Skyride gondola to the peak to enjoy the outdoor fun and illuminations, including the show-stopping Light Walk glowing light tunnel.
 This snowy journey will take you around Blue Grouse lake through a series of magical Christmas Lights in a beautiful illuminated wonderland.

-When: November 20, 2020 – January 3, 2021
+When: November 25, 2023 – January 2, 2024

 Robson Square Skating Rink

-It’s the perfect rink size for taking the wee ones ice skating for the first time, and practicing your triple axels (or crossovers), if it’s not too crowded.
-Skate rentals are on-site, and check out the cute little Zambonis that clean the ice.
+It’s the perfect rink size for taking the littles ice skating for the first time.
+You can even practice your triple axels (or crossovers), if it’s not too crowded.
+Skate rentals are on-site (including helmets), and check out the cute little Zambonis that clean the ice.

 Winter Solstice Lantern Festival

-When: December 21, 2020
+When: December 21, 2023

-Pin For Later
+Pin for Later